philwlowder/stonyhill/README.md

-# stonyhill
+# Stony Hill

-All source files for the history of Stony Hill UMC
+All source files for the history of Stony Hill UMC, Stanly County, NC